Chart Configuration¶

 Default unit display:

-- If the queried data is metric data, and you have set units for the metric in Metric Management, it will default to displaying according to the metric's unit;
+- If the queried data is metric data and you have set units for the metrics in Metric Management, the default display will increment according to the unit of the metric;

 -